 - Whenever a crime has been reported to us and the victim wants the police contacted.

-Why is Security always around?
+Why is Safety always around?

 This is an interesting question.
-There are two kinds of Security staff.
+There are two kinds of Safety staff.
 We have monitors and officers.
 The monitors are assigned to the residential areas of campus and work between the hours of 8pm and 4am.
 They work on foot in all the residence halls.
 These are the staff students are most likely to see.
 So this means that the majority of staff work during the times where students are most active, and have the least amount of structured activity.

-All campus security departments deploy most of their staff during the times in which most of the activities that are problematic take place.
+All campus safety departments deploy most of their staff during the times in which most of the activities that are problematic take place.
 I think the fact that we have staff assigned to specific residential areas is why students believe security is always around.
 So to answer the question, why is security always around it is mainly because we need to be available to handle incidents that arise during the busy times of the night and early morning hours.
 It does not make good sense to have staff working when students are in classes or are asleep.

-If you feel that you were not treated with respect or the incident was not handled well please make a complaint with the Director of Security, Garret Moore.
+If you feel that you were not treated with respect or the incident was not handled well please make a complaint with the Director of Safety, Garret Moore.
 His office is located in the entry level of the parking garage.
 There is a written complaint protocol for these complaints that will be followed to help these incidents to be handled better and/or to explain why an incident was handled the way in which it was handled.
 The first step is to bring the incident to the attention of the Director.
 Bear in mind a complaint has no bearing on conduct or law enforcement action as a result of the incident.

 - When hosting a gathering make sure you know ahead of time how many people can safely be in your space.
 If your party ends up spilling out of your space it will draw the attention of Security staff.